expo/expo/docs/pages/workflow/ios-simulator.md

 ## Step 3: Try it out

 Run your app with `expo-cli` and press `i` from the command line.
 You may get a warning about needing to accept the Xcode license.
 Run the command that it suggests.
 Open your app again, success!
 Or no?
-If no, please seek help on StackOverflow, Google, or the [Expo-CLI section of the forums](https://forums.expo.dev/c/expo-cli).
+If no, please seek help on StackOverflow, Google, or the [Expo CLI section of the forums](https://forums.expo.dev/c/expo-cli).
 The troubleshooting tips below may be helpful too.

 <Video file="open-in-ios-simulator.mp4" />